 Kelly attended Kansas State University where she studied Human Ecology and Mass Communications.
 She resides in Overland Park, Kansas, where she enjoys spending time with her children and grandchildren.

-Doug Riedel is a Senior Vice President in charge of sales and marketing for the Energy Global Practice at Burns & McDonnell in Kansas City, MO.
+Doug Riedel is a Senior Vice President in charge of Renewables for the Energy Global Practice at Burns & McDonnell in Kansas City, MO.

 Doug was born and raised in Kansas City and attended Oak Park High School.
 He earned his Bachelor’s degree in Electrical Engineering at the University of Arizona in Tucson, AZ.
 Prior to joining Burns & McDonnell, he worked for McDonnell Douglas Aircraft in Long Beach, California as a systems engineer, designing power and communication systems for a new Air Force cargo aircraft.